postgresml/postgresml/pgml-dashboard/content/blog/announcing-gptq-and-ggml-quantized-llm-support-for-huggingface-transformers.md

   </div>
 </div>

-Quantization allows PostgresML to fit larger models in less RAM.
-These algorithms perform inference significantly faster on NVIDIA, Apple and Intel hardware.
-Half-precision floating point and quantized optimizations are now available for your favorite LLMs downloaded from Huggingface.

 ## Introduction

 Large Language Models (LLMs) are... large.
 They have a lot of parameters, which make up the weights and biases of the layers inside deep neural networks.
 Typically, these parameters are represented by individual 32-bit floating point numbers, so a model like GPT-2 that has 1.5B parameters would need `4 bytes * 1,500,000,000 = 6GB RAM`.
 The Leading Open Source models like LLaMA, Alpaca, and Guanaco, currently have 65B parameters, which requires about 260GB RAM.
 This is a lot of RAM, and it's not even counting what's needed to store the input and output data.

 Bandwidth between RAM and CPU often becomes a bottleneck for performing inference with these models, rather than the number of processing cores or their speed, because the processors become starved for data.
 One way to reduce the amount of RAM and memory bandwidth needed is to use a smaller datatype, like 16-bit floating point numbers, which would reduce the model size in RAM by half.
 There are a couple competing 16-bit standards, but NVIDIA has introduced support for bfloat16 in their latest hardware generation, which keeps the full exponential range of float32, but gives up a 2/3rs of the precision.
 Most research has shown this is a good quality/performance tradeoff, and that model outputs are not terribly sensitive when truncating the least significant bits.

 | Format   | Significand | Exponent |
 |----------|-------------|----------|